nais/doc/docs/auth/explanations/README.md

 This is used to authenticate the client when attempting to acquire tokens from the identity provider.

-Azure AD is the only identity provider we use that supports the `client_secret_post` authentication method.
+Entra ID is the only identity provider we use that supports the `client_secret_post` authentication method.
 The secret itself is passed in plain-text as part of the request body:

 ```